Seteeri/Particle/README.md

 * 3D orthographic nodal environment - "turtles all the way down"
 * Primarily keyboard driven interface
 * Wayland extension provides conventional desktop
+* Non-blocking UI - user should always be aware of whether the computer is busy/responding

 ## The Architecture